LP!

 LP! is the fourth studio album by American rapper JPEGMafia.
 Released on October 22, 2021, his 32nd birthday, LP! is JPEGMafia's final studio album released with Republic Records and EQT Recordings.
-LP! has two versions: an "online" version which was the version released on streaming services, and an "offline" version which was released on YouTube, SoundCloud, and Bandcamp, featuring a slightly different tracklist due to sample-related issues.
-The album includes guest appearances from DatPiffMafia, Kimbra, Tkay Maidza, and Denzel Curry (online version only).
+The album was released in two versions: an "online" version released on streaming services, and an "offline" version initially released on YouTube, SoundCloud, and Bandcamp (later made available on streaming services).
+The "offline" version features a slightly different track list due to sampling clearance issues.
+The album includes guest appearances from DatPiffMafia, Kimbra, Tkay Maidza, and on the "online" version, Denzel Curry.